-LIST OF EXPERIMENTS FPGA BASED EXPERIMENTS.
+LIST OF EXPERIMENTS FPGA

+BASED EXPERIMENTS.

-- 1. HDL based design entry and simulation of simple counters, state machines, adders (min 8 bit) and multipliers (4 bit min). - 2.
+1. HDL based design entry and simulation of simple counters, state machines, adders (min 8 bit)

+1. M. Jul

 Synthesis, P&R and post P&R simulation of the components simulated in (I) above.
 Critical paths and static timing analysis results to be identified.
-Identify and verify possible conditions under which the blocks will fail to work correctly. - 3.
-Hardware fusing and testing of each of the blocks simulated in (I).
+Identify and verify possible conditions under which the blocks will fail to work correctly.

+3. Hardware fusing and testing of each of the blocks simulated in (I).
 Use of either chipscope feature (Xilinx) or the signal tap feature (Altera) is a must.
 Invoke the PLL and demonstrate the use of the PLL module for clock generation in FPGAs.